 Much stronger Bangladesh offering many opportunities for Italian businesspeople: Ambassador Alessandro

-Italian Ambassador to Bangladesh Antonio Alessandro has said his country is looking for broader cooperation with Bangladesh in the energy sector and is very closely following the bidding for international oil and gas companies to explore the Bay of Bengal.
+Italian Ambassador to Bangladesh Ambassador Antonio Alessandro has said his country is looking for a broader cooperation with Bangladesh in the energy sector and they are very closely following the bidding for the international oil and gas companies to explore in the Bay of Bengal.

-"Bangladesh has launched an international tender for the exploration of gas, and this is an important development.
-Many global companies are looking at this tender," he said in an interview with three media outlets, including UNB at the embassy.
+"Bangladesh has launched an international tender for exploration of gas and this is an important development.
+Many global companies are looking at this tender," he said in an interview with three media outlets including UNB at the embassy.

-Ambassador Alessandro said Italian Eni, the major multinational Italian company in the oil and gas sector, is also monitoring this tender.
+Ambassador Alessandro said Italian Eni, which is the major multinational Italian company working in the oil and gas sector, is also monitoring this tender.

-"There is still time to consider bidding for the Italian company and other companies.
+"There is still time ahead to consider bidding for the Italian company and for other companies.
 So, this is an important development," he said.

-Petrobangla, the oil, gas and mineral corporation, has floated the offshore bidding, inviting international oil and gas companies to explore the Bangladesh maritime area in the Bay of Bengal.
+Petrobangla, Bangladesh Oil, Gas and Mineral Corporation, has floated the offshore bidding, inviting international oil and gas companies to explore in the Bangladesh maritime area in the Bay of Bengal.

-The tender, named "Oil and Natural Gas Exploration Under Bangladesh Offshore Bidding Round 2024", was published recently, giving six months time until September 9, 2024, for submission of the bids.
+The tender, named "Oil and Natural Gas Exploration Under Bangladesh Offshore Bidding Round 2024", was published recently giving six months' time until 9 September for submission of the bids.

 As per the floated tender, a total of 24 offshore blocks — of which nine are shallow blocks — and 15 deep sea blocks are available for the bidding round.